Art of Stained Glass

 I think my dvd set is the best investment

 of $220 that a person could make in learning stained glass, it is not

 everything that a true student of stained glass will eventually want to

 know.
-So, I always encourage commiserating with fellow artisans of this
+So, I always encourage communicating with other artisans

 buy this set and learn stained glass from me,

 you may want an interaction later on with other local or online stained

 glass people.
 This can be achieved by finding a guild or association